ashokreddy1613/Interview/Interview-Questions.md

 ### What is inside docker file
 A Dockerfile contains a set of instructions to automate the creation of a Docker image.
 It includes steps like setting the `base image (FROM)`, `installing packages (RUN)`, `copying code (COPY)`, `defining environment variables (ENV)`, `exposing ports (EXPOSE)`, and specifying the default command using `CMD or ENTRYPOINT`.

-When we build the image with docker build, these instructions are executed sequentially to create a layered, reusable image.”
+When we build the image with docker build, these instructions are executed sequentially to create a layered, reusable image."

 ### how to schedule pipeline, lets say i have validated the pipeline with some update and i want to schedule it to stage/main branch, how to do?
 In Jenkins, I schedule pipelines using the `cron` trigger inside the jenkinsfile.
 After validaitng feature branch, we use scheduled jobs to promote to staging or main branch.